 - A member of the Board of Directors of the American Society of Training & Development (ASTD)

 - A member of the Editorial Board of Training Magazine.

 Geary’s professional accomplishments include:

-- Induction into the Human Resource Development Hall of Fame in 1986
+- Induction into Training Magazine’s Human Resource Development Hall of Fame in 1986

 - The Distinguished Professional Achievement Award from ISPI in 1992

 - The Enterprise Reengineering Excellence Award from Enterprise Reengineering Magazine in 1996

 - The Distinguished Contribution Award for Workplace Learning and Performance from ASTD in 1999